 Energy efficiency in New Zealand

-We’re responsible for advising the Government on energy efficiency policy for New Zealand.
+We’re responsible for advising the Government on energy efficiency policy for New Zealand and we are currently trialling a new renewable energy initiative that aims to improve energy affordability.
 EECA is responsible for implementing programmes to improve the energy efficiency of New Zealand homes and business.

 Energy efficiency policy includes Warmer Kiwi Homes and Minimum Energy Performance Standards (MEPS).